riskydissonance/DevOpsInf/README.md

 * Postgres for DB

 Just running `docker-compose up` should start all the above infrastructure and allow them to communicate.
+Config-as-code is a WIP.

 Volumes on WSL are mounted at: `/mnt/wsl/docker-desktop-mount-points`

 ## Creds

+Before anyone tries anything these are all unique to this particular infrastructure example setup, with nothing sensitive in the config etc.

 * Gitlab: `root`:`o1%5BcpHK%I@TQ8!mUxi6@$gPQ^4KV`
 * Artifactory: `admin`: `3Cb0pAqbaqA*7%sXTUXWk*z5KTzesj`